fmstacco/healthylife-organicshop/README.md

     * At the top of the site there is a navigation search bar that search products by name or description.

+* As a Shopper/User I want to  be able to **easily see what I`ve searched for and the number of results** so that I can quickly decide whether the product I want is available.(#14)

+    * This feature has not been implemented.

 ### Epic 4 - Purchasing and Checkout